All On-Funded COVID-19 Solar Relief Fund Supported Installations Completed Across Nigeria - Businessday NG

 “We are proud of the impact of this social investment,” said Afolabi Akinrogunde, All On Investment Manager.
 “Our investee companies’efforts include 10 rooftop solar and storage installations spread across Lagos, Oyo, Kaduna, Rivers and Enugu States as well as 95 Solar Home Systems across 24 states and the Federal Capital Territory.”

-Many off-grid energy companies recognized early on, the critical role they could play towards the national COVID-19 response by providing solar power to ensure that testing facilities were not hampered by of a lack of electricity, the company said in a release.
+Many off-grid energy companies recognized early on, the critical role they could play towards the national COVID-19 response by providing solar po

 Lumos Nigeria CEO, Adepeju Adebajo said, “Lumos was ready with trained staff and products on ground to install solar systems that allowed key workers to test and treat patients with the virus, ultimately saving lives.”